 The good king finally comes down to his conclusions at the very end of chapter eleven and into the beginning of twelve: “Do as you please and have fun and follow your heart’s desires and do whatever you want... but be aware that you are going to have to answer to God for your life!”

 He will finish the thought and offer his final conclusions next week in chapter twelve, the final one.

 The Queen of Sheba visits Solomon in chapter nine.
 We read about Solomon’s splendor, and Israel reaches her very peak of prosperity and security in this chapter.
 Solomon dies peacefully at the end of the chapter.

 His one known descendant, Rehoboam, takes the throne and immediately creates a church split.

 In chapter eleven, Rehoboam decides to use his army against the north to try to force the country back together, but the word from the Lord told him that this was not going to work.
 He actually responds positively to the word of God and goes back home without fighting .

 There was spiritual life in Judah, the southern Kingdom, but not so much in the north.
-All of the priests and Levites had moved down to Jerusalem and Judah because they had been rejected in the north.
-Those with spiritual life followed the Levites to Jerusalem (11.13-16).
+Most all of the priests and Levites had moved down to Jerusalem and Judah because they had been rejected in the north.
+Those others with spiritual life followed the Levites to Jerusalem (11.13-16).